FPGA-Based Beamforming in Simulink: Algorithm Design

-This example is the first of a two-part tutorial series on how to design an FPGA implementation-ready algorithm, automatically generate HDL code, and verify the HDL code in Simulink.
-This example showed how to use blocks from the Phased Array System Toolbox to create a behavioral model, to serve as a golden reference, and how to create a subsystem for implementation using Simulink blocks that support HDL code generation.
+This example is the first of a two-part tutorial series on how to design an FPGA-ready algorithm, automatically generate HDL code, and verify the HDL code in Simulink.
+This example showed how to use blocks from the Phased Array System Toolbox to create a behavioral model to serve as a golden reference, and how to create a subsystem for hardware implementation using Simulink blocks that support HDL code generation.
 It also compared the output of the implementation model to the output of the corresponding behavioral model to verify that the two algorithms are functionally equivalent.

 Once you verify that your implementation algorithm is functionally equivalent to your golden reference, you can use HDL Coder™ for HDL Code Generation from Simulink (HDL Coder) and HDL Verifier™ to Generate a Cosimulation Model (HDL Coder) test bench.

-The second part of this two-part tutorial series FPGA Based Beamforming in Simulink: Part 2 - Code Generation shows how to generate HDL code from the implementation model and verify that the generated HDL code produces the same results as the floating-point behavioral model as well as the fixed-point implementation model.
+The second part of this two-part tutorial series FPGA-Based Beamforming in Simulink: Code Generation shows how to generate HDL code from the implementation model and verify that the generated HDL code produces the same results as the floating-point behavioral model as well as the fixed-point implementation model.